 Applicants must demonstrate competence in the basic sciences regardless of their major field of study.
 No preference is given to either science or non-science majors.

 Applicants are selected based on a holistic review of the academic record, MCAT scores, medical and service experiences, leadership, mission fit, recommendations, interpersonal and intrapersonal competencies, and personal interviews.
 The Admissions Committee seeks individuals who have demonstrated a serious personal commitment to the practice of medicine and have altruistic goals and ideals.

-Because the number of applicants is far greater than the number of positions we have to offer, admission is highly selective.
-Loma Linda University School of Medicine does not require a minimum GPA or MCAT score, but the admissions process is competitive within the applicant pool.
-For the 2020 entering class, the average BCPM GPA was 3.74, the cumulative GPA was 3.80 and the average total MCAT score was 509.
+Because the number of applicants is far greater than the number of positions we have to offer, admission is highly selective and competitive within each year’s applicant pool.
+For the 2021 entering class, the average BCPM GPA was 3.77, the cumulative GPA was 3.83 and the average total MCAT score was 510.

 Affiliation with the Seventh-day Adventist Church